agile-lab-dev/Data-Product-Specification/README.md

 * `WorkloadType: [Option[String]]` explains what type of workload is: Ingestion ETL, Streaming, Internal Process, etc.
 * `ConnectionType: [Option[String]]` an enum with allowed values: `[HouseKeeping|DataPipeline]`; `Housekeeping` is for all the workloads that are acting on internal data without any external dependency. `DataPipeline` instead is for workloads that are reading from outputport of other DP or external systems.
 * `Tags: [Array[Yaml]]` Tag labels at Workload level ( please refer to OpenMetadata https://docs.open-metadata.org/metadata-standard/schemas/types/taglabel).
 * `ReadsFrom: [Array[String]]` This is filled only for `DataPipeline` workloads and it represents the list of Output Ports or external systems that the workload uses as input.
 Output Ports are identified with `DP_UK:$OutputPortName`, while external systems will be defined by a URN in the form `urn:dmb:ex:$SystemName`.
-This filed can be elaborated more in the future and create a more semantic struct.
+This fields can be elaborated more in the future and create a more semantic struct.
 Constraints:
   * This array will only contain Output Port IDs and/or external systems identifiers.
 * `Specific: [Yaml]` this is a custom section where we can put all the information strictly related to a specific technology or dependent from a standard/policy defined in the federated governance.